 Ask them about the classes or experiences they have particularly liked.
 That shows interest.

 Listen more than talk.
-This helps your Deac have room to express him/herself.
+This helps your Deac have room to express themselves.

 Show support for their choices.
 This shows your Deac that you trust them to run their own lives and affairs.